gimicze/policetools/README.md

 `/tint` - *Checks the nearest vehicle's window tint.*

-`/callsign <callsign>` - *Sets the callsign to the specified one, will change your blip's appearance on the map. (e.g. L-11 -> blue dot with 11 in it¨)*
+`/callsign <callsign>` - *Sets the callsign to the specified one, will change your blip's appearance on the map. (e.g. L-11 -> blue dot with 11 in it)*

 # Known bugs
 *None!
 Feel free to open issue when you find any!*